biadelmiro/UDACITY_intro_to_javascript_course/README.md

 ## Data Types and Variables
 ### Introduction to Data Types
 Data is everywhere.
 It’s the grade you made on your first math test, it’s the conversation you have with a loved one and it’s the decision you made to sit down and watch this video.
 All of these things can be represented as data.
+Data’s important because it helps us understand the world, recognize trends, make educated guesses and inform our future decisions.
 ### Numbers

 ### Comments